 - Services like myPTP enable employers to send personal travel plans of all their options in order of maximum social distancing to help workers make an informed decision.

-- Employers should consider setting up a car share scheme to help their workers get a lift with a colleague to avoid public transport.
+- Employers should consider setting up a car share scheme to help their workers who need to get a lift with a colleague.

 - Setting up a Liftshare Scheme for staff will help staff match with colleagues and set up a team to they can share the journey with the same people every day.